 - Canned straw mushrooms: With this long life noodle recipe you have many choices for canned straw mushroom substitutes.
 Fresh straw mushrooms, white mushrooms, enoki mushrooms, and oyster mushrooms work well.

 - E-fu noodles/ yi mein noodles substitute: I have seen some shops sell a dried version of e-fu noodles such as Walmart although I haven’t personally tried them myself as I have access to fresh e-fu noodles.
 The noodles might be called long life noodles or longevity noodles rather than e-fu noodles but will look identical or similar to regular e-fu noodles.
-Another worthy substitute would be instant noodles since instant noodles have been pre-fried as well.
+Another worthy substitute would be instant noodles since instant noodles have been pre-fried as well or a somewhat thick dried egg noodles.
 Make sure to select ones that are slightly thicker than regular instant noodles.
 You won’t get the exact same texture, however it will be “good enough”.

 - Protein: You can add protein to this dish if you’d like.
 Protein sources that go well with this dish include chicken, beef, pork, and imitation crab meat.
 There is even a famous lobster version of this dish as well called lobster yee mein.